dr-richard-barker/Settlers_of_Mars_3D_LLM/README.md

 ![Poster showing the first test run of Settlers of Mars]([example-image.png](https://github.com/dr-richard-barker/Settlers-of-mars-3D-models-/edit/main/README.md#:~:text=Dome.STL-,EmbeddedImage,-.jpeg))

-# Settlers-of-mars-3D-models-
-3D models for settlers of Mars board game can be printed to help prepare your guide for this educational adventure.
-But this is a role play game so nothing is essential except your imagination, playful spirit and a desire to help your team settle mars and/or the moon.

-# Settling Mars
+# Settlers of Mars
 Goal: This is a role-playing game where you develop and learn about your own personal character.
 As you adventure across the board, a series of developments occur on your journey through the Settlers of Mars board game.
 Your personal character and team embark on a quest to Mars, during which you will encounter a series of environments that may contain challenges or rewards.
 How will your team use these to further your journey through time and the space made available by earlier settlers on Mars?

 ## To Start the game first give each player a role and a dice to roll if needed…
 Player 1: the “Dungeon master”/“Space wizard” uses a LLM to generate a challenge for the party to overcome.